SecureCode: A Production-Grade Multi-Turn Dataset for Training Security-Aware Code Generation Models: Related Work

-\textbf{Software Assurance Reference Dataset (SARD)} contains $\sim$170,000-200,000 test programs across 5 languages (C, C++, Java, PHP, C\#) with no OWASP mapping \cite{sard}.
+\textbf{Software Assurance Reference Dataset (SARD)} contains $\sim$170,000--200,000 test programs across 5 languages with no OWASP mapping \citep{sard}.
 Fewer than 5\% tie to documented security incidents.
-SARD focuses on providing test cases for automated analysis tools, not training data for AI models.
-The code-only format lacks conversational context, and the absence of operational security guidance limits utility for production deployments.
+SARD focuses on test cases for automated analysis tools, not training data for AI models.